KrishnaMehta123/Suggestedits/docs/Hyper Personalization/recommendations/popular-recemmendations.md

 # Setting Up a Popular Recommendation

 Follow these steps to create and configure a Popular Recommendation setup for your account.

+1. Select the Recommendation Type
+2. Configure Setup Parameters
+3. Publish and Monitor Status

-## Step 1: Select the Recommendation Type
+## Select the Recommendation Type

 From the Recommendations Setup dashboard: